AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md

 ---
 # Understanding Goal Tracking and Projected Registrations {#understanding-goal-tracking-and-projected-registrations}

-Here’s how to track your goal progress and understand Marketo’s predictions.
+Here's how to track your goal progress and understand Marketo's predictions.

 >[!PREREQUISITES]
 >